Mediterranean Diet 101: a Guide for the Filipino Palate

 Lunch is a great opportunity for Mediterranean meals.
 For example, you can enjoy a grain or legume-based salad that gently raises blood sugar, giving your brain the energy it requires to go through the day.

-The typical Mediterranean diet avoids red and processed meats, while fish and other shellfish are consumed at least twice a week.
+Enjoy The typical Mediterranean diet avoids red and processed meats, while fish and other shellfish are consumed at least twice a week in your Italian-themed luxury home in Portofino Alabang.
 Try this salmon with roasted grape salsa dish, which features a vibrant blend of roasted red grapes, red peppers, green peppers, red onions, lemon juice, and cilantro.

-Here are Studies Proving this Diet has Health Benefits
+Studies that Prove the Mediterranean Diet has Health Benefits

 The Mediterranean diet is also touted as one of the healthiest by many health organizations and dietitians.
 So, does it live up to its good reputation?